Thestor/Timer-Socket-Program/README.md

 > Format: [duration in seconds],optional:[message]

-Example 1: 15,Mamamia
+Example 1: 15,Mamamia <br />
 Example 2: 30,Olalia

 Alternatively, the client can input the following as the message part will default to "None":
-Example 3: 45
+Example 3: 45 <br />
 Example 4: 75